 Directions: Enter “Ma’ayan Harod” into Waze.

 Admission: This is a park of the Israel Nature and Parks Authority.
-Hours in the summer are 8.00 am to 5.00 pm Sunday to Thursday and Saturday, and Fridays and holiday eves 8.00 am to 4.00 pm.
+The hours in the summer are 8.00 am to 5.00 pm Sunday to Thursday and Saturday, and Fridays and holiday eves 8.00 am to 4.00 pm.
 The park closes one hour earlier in the winter.
 In the summer it is recommended to come early on Friday and Saturday as space may otherwise be limited.
 Their phone number is: 04 653-2211.
 This is their website.

 Public transport: There are frequent buses between Afula and Beit Shean.
 Enter "Maayan Harod" into Moovit.
 The closest bus stop is a 1.8-Km/22-minute walk from the park.

-The park has plenty of shaded picnic benches on its green lawns, WCs, and a store selling snack foods and hot and cold drinks.
+The park has plenty of shaded picnic benches on its green lawns, restrooms, and a store selling snack foods and hot and cold drinks.
 There is a large wading pool suitable for children.
 It is not shaded.
-Walk along the stream in the direction of the Gilboa Mountains and you will come to Gideon’s Cave from where issues a bubbling spring.

 The cafeteria is always open, although drinks etc are not always on sale.

-A strange Biblical test at Harod Spring
+Gideon’s odd military test at Harod Spring

-This is an unusual test and various explanations have been proposed by Jewish Biblical commentators as to its purpose.
-One explanation is that of Rashi who assumes that those who knelt down were accustomed to idol worship.
-Similarly, a midrash (Yalkut Shimoni) suggests that those who did not kneel down refrained from doing so because they did not wish to create any semblance of idol worship.
+This was a very odd test and various explanations of its purpose have been proposed by Jewish biblical commentators.
+One explanation is that of the well-known commentator Rashi who assumes that those who knelt down were accustomed to idol worship.
+In a similar vein, a midrash, the Yalkut Shimoni, suggests that those who did not kneel down refrained from doing so because they did not wish to create any semblance of idol worship.
 Another suggestion is that kneeling down signified subservience to Midian.
-However, there are those who take a very different approach.
-The Jewish historian Josephus Flavius suggests that the 300 men chosen were the most inept and stupid.
-This could be why they were compared to dogs in their drinking habits.
-The whole point of this test was to demonstrate God’s role in this battle and not the skill of the warriors.
-Josephus is not considered a traditional Biblical commentator but his explanation is an interesting one!

 The Hankins were a couple with a mission – to buy land in then Palestine.

-Joshua (1864-1945) was born in the Russian Empire and moved with his parents to Rishon Le Zion and then to Gedera.
-He befriended local Arabs and in 1890 they helped him arrange his first land purchase, which would become the land for Rehovot.
-Olga found out about this land offering when delivering the infant of a wealthy Christian Arab from Jaffa.
+Yehoshua befriended local Arabs and in 1890 they helped him arrange his first land purchase.
+Olga had found out about this land offering when delivering the infant of a wealthy Christian Arab from Jaffa.
+This would subsequently become the land for Rehovot.
 This was followed by his purchase of land for Hadera.

 By the time of his death at age 80, he had been responsible for most of the land purchases for the Zionist Organization throughout the breadth of the country.
 These purchases can be seen displayed on a map in the main room of his home.
-This included 3,500 dunam of land in the Jezreel Valley, which established Jewish continuity between the Jezreel and Beit She’an Valleys.
+This includes 3,500 dunam of land in the Jezreel Valley, a purchase which established Jewish continuity between the Jezreel and Beit She’an Valleys.

 The park and Jezreel Valley from the Hankin home/museum.